LazyT/lmgr/README.md

 ## Download

 Download the latest version for your operating system.
-All 3 files (exe, dmg, AppImage) contain the binary, translations and required libraries to run lmgr on the target platform without installing anything.
+All 3 files (exe, dmg, AppImage) contain the binary, translation, help and required libraries to run lmgr on the target platform without installing anything.

 * [Windows (exe)](https://github.com/LazyT/lmgr/releases)